neil-vqa/minikan/README.md

 # minikan

 A minimal Kanban-like task manager as a Chrome extension.
-Download here: https://chrome.google.com/webstore/detail/minikan/dphkgaloabgpiaobcjhilcldiikljenb
+Download it here: https://chrome.google.com/webstore/detail/minikan/dphkgaloabgpiaobcjhilcldiikljenb

 ### Tip: For a better directory structure when building your own implementation, please clone the "organize" branch.